pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 No.

-TiDB Serverless Tier allows only TLS connections and reject non-TLS connections.
-The reason for this is that users connect to TiDB Serverless Tier clusters through a public network, so communication security is really important.
+TiDB Serverless Tier allows only TLS connections and rejects non-TLS connections.
+The reason is that users connect to TiDB Serverless Tier clusters through a public network, so it is really important to use TLS to improve communication security.

 ## What TLS versions can I use?